 Chronic Heart Failure and Qualifying for Disability Benefits

-Can I get disability benefits if I am suffering from the effects of Chronic Heart Failure?
+Can I get disability benefits if I am suffering from the effects of Chronic heart failure?

 Author: Attorney Greg Reed